WELCOME MESSAGE FROM THE PEOPLE OF TANSANG KENYALANG

 As you proceed to my house, you’ll be served “Ai Aus“ to quench your thirst, followed by “Ai Untong“ as our gratitude for your presence and “Ai Basu“ to cleanse your soul, ease your worried mind and to make yourself feels comfortable in our humble home.
 The drinks you’re served with are made from the best rice grains selected from this year harvest and prepared by our most skillful maidens.
 If you come to attend a major festival to my longhouse, I would have my team of Raja Berani (most trusted and senior warriors) to perform ngerandang jalai dance to secure the path you are walking in.
 Then I command my Bujang Berani (junior and tested warriors) to perform the ngelalau dance to build a spiritual fence around you to protect your soul from straying away so that you may fully enjoy the auspicious occasion.
 Then I would, once again, wave a rooster above your head to bless you for your well being.
 I will then serve you with our “Ai Basa“, served by skillful and beautiful maidens to convey my respect and gratitude for your presence in our humble home.

 These are just a tip of the Iban hospitality and this goes to show a true Iban people have a lot of respect for people and would avoid words that could cause disrespect for people or invoke the wrath of God.
 We Iban people believe that every living thing have spirit of their own and deserved to be treated with respect.
-Even the enemy skull hanging above our heads are fully respected and ceremoniously brought to the greatest Iban bird festival, praised (timang) by our bards and displayed as prized possession.
+Even the enemy skull hanging above our heads are fully respected and ceremoniously brought to the greatest Iban bird festival, where they are praised (timang) by our bards and displayed as prized possession.
 Our ancestor Bejie learned a fatal lesson when he ignored the termites and honey bear to his Tangga Bejie Project Kick-off meeting.

 This cyber portal serves as a window to the Iban world.
 Here you may learn, discuss and have better understanding of the Iban Cultural Heritage.
 As one of the major ethnic tribe in the island of Borneo and very well known brutal headhunters of the past, the Ibans are culturally and socially often misunderstood people as being backward and uncivilized.
 A peek into our cultural heritage and history will give a better understanding of how our society have survived, developed and functioned.
 Readers must understand that there are many more areas of Iban cultural heritage, language, traditions and histories that still needed to be researched on and explored.
 The information you find here is not an absolute reference material for academic pursuit.
 Other source of published material, journals, research or studies is required for further cross-references and analysis.
 Any contributors to this website is very much welcomed and appreciated.